jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 Note that the application is built against **released** versions of the core JupyterLab extensions.
 If your extension depends on JupyterLab packages, it should be compatible with the dependencies in the ``jupyterlab/static/package.json`` file.
+Note that building will always use the latest JavaScript packages that meet the dependency requirements of JupyterLab itself any installed extensions.
+If you wish to test against a specific patch release of one of the core JupyterLab packages you can temporarily pin that requirement to a specific version in your own dependencies.

 If you must install a extension into a development branch of JupyterLab, you have to graft it into the source tree of JupyterLab itself.
 This may be done using the command

 ::